Skip to main content

 • Institute an internal policy within your organization to rotate Dynamic API keys regularly.

-• When the JWT expires a user’s session ends (user is logged out) so they will have to re-authenticate once it expires.
-The JWT token has a maximum lifetime of 30 days.
-Configure this to the shortest acceptable time to balance security and user experience.
+• When the token expires, the user’s session ends (they are logged out) and they must re-authenticate.
+The token has a maximum lifetime of 30 days—configure this to the shortest acceptable time to balance security and user experience.
 More details here.

 Implement a Code Review Process